University of Louisville

 Manuscripts in Review and in Revision

-Christian, N. (in review).
-“Who am I?
+Christian, N. “Who am I?
 How I reconciled my identity as a woman in science and education through pedagogy courses and evidence-based teaching.”
 In Voices from the Classroom: Graduate Students and Evidence-based Teaching.
 Eds.
 Jennifer Meta Robinson, Valerie Dean O'Loughlin, Katherine Dowell Kearns, and Laura Plummer.
-Submitted as an invited contribution.
+Under contract, anticipated 2020.

-Christian, N. and M. Marasco. (in review).
+Christian, N. and M. Marasco.
 “Avoiding the easy way out: How we pushed ourselves and our students to try something new.”
 In Voices from the Classroom: Graduate Students and Evidence-based Teaching.
 Eds.
 Jennifer Meta Robinson, Valerie Dean O'Loughlin, Katherine Dowell Kearns, and Laura Plummer.
-Submitted as an invited contribution.
+Under contract, anticipated 2020.

 Whitaker, B.K.*, N. Christian, Q. Chai, K. Clay.
 2017.
 Foliar microbiome community assembly driven by phylogenetic relatedness of Asteraceae hosts in a common garden.
 Ecological Society of America.
 Portland, OR.
 Talk.